 Car brochures today have all sort of covergently-evolved into a certain bland sort of slickness.
 Sure, there's some minor typographic differences and photography, but one's pretty much like the other.
 But this wasn't always the case.
-Back in the day, if you weren't selling something fast or sleek, you had to find other … »
+Back in the day, if you weren't selling something fast or sleek, you had to find… »

 Engineers spent countless hours properly setting up a car's suspension.
 Ambitious kids spend even more time fucking that careful work up as much as possible.
 Hence this staggering effort to probe the theoretical outer limits of camber adjustment. »

 Tiny Japanese cars from the '70s and '80s are awesome, but can you really fit anything more than a small suitcase or a couple bento boxes in the back?
 Actually, yes.
 In fact, back in the '80s, Honda sold the City with a motorcycle in the rear hatch.
 How did it fit?
 It transformed!

 We have no idea what this is, but after the Peel Trident, this is probably the smallest street legal vehicle we've ever seen.
 And despite our best deciphering and sleuthing efforts, it remains unidentified.
 F-gobble-de-gook Tech was the best we could get out of it.
 How can someone get into this thing and feel fine… »